 U-Pack vs. U-Haul

-When you put the two side by side, you'll find that U-Pack is the better way to move.
-Not only do we do the driving, but since our prices include fuel, you don't have to worry about extra costs adding up.
+When you put the two side by side, you'll find that U-Pack is a better way to move.
 If you’re looking for DIY moving, look at how the two stack up.
+Not only do we do the driving, but since our prices include fuel, you don't have to worry about extras adding to your cost.
 We’re here to show you an affordable, easier alternative to U-Haul rental.
 When you compare U-Pack and U-Haul, you'll see how U-Pack comes out ahead in just about every area.

 U-Haul quotes compared to U-Pack

 To compare quotes, you'll have to get estimates from both companies.
-You can get a quote from U-Pack online or by calling 800-413-4799.
-Visit Uhaul.com to get a truck rental quote.
+You can get a price from U-Pack online or by calling 800-413-4799.
+Visit www.uhaul.com to get a truck rental quote from U-Haul.
 As you compare U-Haul quotes to U-Pack, remember that your quotes cover different things.

 - U-Pack quotes include the moving equipment, time to load and unload, a professional driver, and equipment delivery door-to-door, along with fuel, taxes, and tolls.
 There's never a down payment or deposit required, and you pay once your move is in transit.

 - U-Haul quotes include the equipment rental for the allowed mileage and set number of days you have to move.
-You'll pay for the total estimated charges when you pick up the truck, and if you're paying with cash, you'll also have to pay a deposit.
+You'll pay for the total U-Haul rental price when you pick up the truck, and if you're paying with cash, you'll also have to pay a deposit.